-Where the enclosure's door is on a glazed exterior wall of a multi-storey building, either a veranda or another assembly shall be provided, with the veranda or other assembly extending at least 1 m in front and 1 m either side of the enclosure to provide protection from falling glass.
+Where the door of the enclosure is on a glazed exterior wall of a multi-storeyed building, either a veranda or another assembly shall be provided extending at least 1 m in front and 1 m either side of the enclosure to provide protection from falling glass.

-NOTE - The intention of this clause is to provide adequate protection so that broken glass does not enter the sheltered area.
+NOTE - The intention of this clause is to provide adequate protection to prevent penetration of broken glass entering the sheltered area.